TaqsBlaze/TaqsBlaze/README.md

 I'm a highly motivated developer I enjoy working on python 🥇 mostly I also have taken an interest in c# developing 🥇
-I'm a desktop app developoer first 🥇a web app developer second 🥈 Also looking into android developing 🤖
+I'm a desktop app developer first 🥇a web app developer second 🥈 A mobile developing 3rd 🤖

 - 🔭 I’m currently working on a estate project